 I am SO glad you asked.

-Yes, scouts honor, they said that!✋
+Yes, scouts honor, they said that!?

-My son, same way, he will tell me straight up if he doesn't really like something or it isn't as good as the original.
+And you know that the Mr can be a picky one that doesn't have a problem voicing his opinion, and my son, the same way, will tell me straight up if he doesn't really like something or it isn't as good as the original.

 Which, in this case, is his all-time favorite potato salad recipe.